SansGuidon/bookmarks/README.md

 # Web Development
 * [Steve Francia](https://gohugo.io/overview/introduction/) - Hugo is a fast & modern static site generator
+* [BuiltWith](https://builtwith.com/) - Find out what technology a website is built with
+* [Web Development Reading List](https://wdrl.info/almanac/2017) - The 2017 Almanac : What happened in “News” in 2016?
+* [Web Development Reading List](https://wdrl.info/evergreen) - The Evergreen List : selection of resources that are important for a longer time.
+* [Google](https://developers.google.com/speed/pagespeed/insights/) - PageSpeed Insights : Analyze a website performance

 # Windows
 * [NSSM](https://nssm.cc/commands) - the Non-Sucking Service Manager